kailash-manasarovar/statement/docs/timeline/2024/november.md

 # November 2024

+!!! note
+    - This section is a bit disordered.
+    - Please be patient as I carefully edit previous sections.

 ## Going to the night shop

 - I go down to the Open 24 Market for some wine in the evening of 2nd November.